The Road of Life and Work Is Longer in the 21st Century

 - SER (Service, Employment and Redevelopment) - Jobs for Progress National, Inc.

 - Senior Service America, Inc.

-Special Priority Service is offered to Seniors in these programs who are: disabled, have limited English, have low reading/writing/math skills, have a rural residence, veterans, have low employment prospects, and are homeless or at risk of same.
+Special priority attention is provided to seniors in these programs who are: disabled, have limited English, have low reading/writing/math skills, have a rural residence, are veterans, have low employment prospects, or are homeless or at risk of the same.

 - Orientation to Texas Workforce Services (what is offered and what to expect).

 - Job Counseling, possible work-related assessments that might include interests and skills

 - Employment Referrals: Referrals to specific companies and for specific jobs.